Photo of the Johnny Cash Trail courtesy of Coruscating Images.

 7. Lake Natoma Trail

-Running from Gold Lake Drive east of Folsom Boulevard to the American River Bike Trail at Hazel Avenue & Gold Country Road, this 6-mile trail offers a beautiful ride along the southeast side Lake Natoma.
+Running from Gold Lake Drive east of Folsom Boulevard to the American River Bike Trail at Hazel Avenue & Gold Country Road, this 6-mile trail offers a beautiful ride along the southeast side of Lake Natoma.

 Offering plenty of shade in the heat of summer, this picturesque trail is a lovely offshoot of the main American River Trail and features an abundance of both wildlife and scenic beauty.

-With plenty of options for you to put the rubber to the road, jump on your bike and explore all the trails that Sacramento has to offer.
+With plenty of options for you to put the rubber to the road, jump on your bike, and explore all the trails that Sacramento has to offer.